Ejjaffe/unzipper/README.md

 Unzips *all* zip files in the folder you run it from.

+Unzipping a large number of zip files can be quite a laborious task to do manually and "select all/extract here" only extracts the first selected file in windows 10.
+That's why this utility exists.

 It should just work right out of the box if you already have python, no frills or complicated stuff.

 **Beware:** When it unzips, it will overwrite existing directories with the same names as the zip files. **You can avoid disaster by renaming any files or folders with matching names.** For example, if there's a "my_zip_file.zip" and a "my_zip_file" folder, rename one of them to avoid losing the folder.
 If you can't do that, don't use the tool.

-Unzipping a large number of zip files can be quite a laborious task to do manually and "select all/extract here" only extracts a the first selected file in windows 10.
-That's why this utility exists.
+Could I have added a catch for that?
+Sure.
+But I didn't need that when I made it.

 ## Requirements:
 OS: should work on nearly all Windows, linux, and possibly some Mac OS's.